 - A couple buttons or low-profile embellishments for the inside of the shaker

 Adhere the buttons down to the non-stamped jar.
 Sprinkle your glitter inside the center.

 Cut and adhere double-sided foam tape around the edge of the stamped/die-cut jar, ensuring no holes exist.
 Peel off the tape backing and place over the non-stamped jar.
 Press down to ensure good adherence.
-To complete the shaker jar, adhere the lid to the top.
-Shake it!
+Lastly, to complete the shaker jar, adhere the lid to the top.
+Now SHAKE IT!
 Adhere your shaker jar onto the pendants.

 Die-Cut the stars.

 Any extra pieces of the patterned paper you end up with will be perfect to die-cut stars from!
 I used a star die from the Wood Words bundle, but any punch or star die will create the same look.
 I cut anywhere from 2-4 stars per invitation, but play with the number and arrangement that feels right for you.
 I used dimensionals to adhere the stars to the card front.

 I chose a “celebrate” sentiment to stamp in blue with some red stars stamped on the edges.
 “You’re Invited” would be perfect, also!
 To save paper and time, I stamped the sentiment multiple times from the top of my white cardstock piece (4 1/4″ wide) to the bottom.
 I then stamped the stars and cut each into “ribbons.”

 Finally, I cut the triangle out of the edges.
 If you don’t have a punch, cut down the center 1/4″ on each side, then cut diagonally to each cut from your corners.
 This should give you an even banner.
 Adhere it down to your card front.